Harka Sampang: Activism

 After six years working abroad he returned to Dharan and opened the National Unity Network to protest against corruption.
 He was also involved in protests against tax raises, illegal sand extraction from rivers and the water scarcity in Dharan.
 In 2016, Rai became the coordinator of people displaced by the expansion of the Madan Bhandari Inner Terai Highway.
 He built Shram Sanskriti Park to showcase the history of Dharan.

+In 2025, Sampang founded the Shram Sanskriti Party.
+His party is currently fifth largest in the Nepali parliament.
+He is part of the opposition to the government of Prime Minister Balen Shah.